aurioldegbelo/smartlandmaps/README.md

 # SmartLandMaps Digitization Software

-This repository shows the boundary extraction and vectorization code used during the SmartLandMaps project.
+This repository shows the code for boundary extraction and vectorization used during the SmartLandMaps project.

 ## :wrench: Scripts